movinalot/fgt-in-azure-ipsec-troubleshoot/README.md

     > Azure ILB by design does not SNAT traffic.
 If using Azure Internal LB for ipsec vpn, when the FortiGate in Azure tries to initiate the tunnel to the on-premise device it won't be snatted by the Azure internal LB, hence your on-premise device will see the FortiGate IP address coming to establish the ipsec VPN instead of the Azure ILB frontend ip address, causing the tunnel to fail.

-* If you want ILB frontendip address on your on-premise device to terminate the ipsec vpn, FortiGate  ipsec vpn should be set to **passive** mode in order to not initiate the tunnel establishement.
+* If you want your on-premise device to terminate the ipsec vpn on the ILB frontendip address then the FortiGate  ipsec vpn should be set to **passive** mode in order to not initiate the tunnel establishement.

     ![passive-mode.png](images/passive-mode.png)